NucleoidAI/docs/docs/datastore.md

 });
 ```

-The runtime returns something like this, which contains result if any, timestamp and a transaction hash, and those hashes are stored in the data store as a part of transaction.
+The runtime returns something like this; result (if any), timestamp and a transaction hash.

 ```json
 {